-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Indian Trail is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Indian Trail is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Indian Trail is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Indian Trail who work in sales jobs (13.07%), office and administrative support (12.48%), and management occupations (12.15%).

 Also of interest is that Indian Trail has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Indian Trail is a great place for families with children to consider.
 First of all, many other families with children live here, making Indian Trail a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Indian Trail has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Indian Trail’s overall crime rate is lower than average for the country.

 One downside of living in Indian Trail is that it can take a long time to commute to work.
 In Indian Trail, the average commute to work is 31.71 minutes, which is quite a bit higher than the national average.

 The population of Indian Trail is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.74% of adults in Indian Trail have a bachelor's degree or even advanced degree.